thinktandem/template-drupal8/.github/README.md

 Optionally you might want to visit your built site on Platform.sh at this point to go through the Drupal installation process and get your DB dialed in.

-### 3. Setup Local Lando and Connect Platform.sh with GitHub
+### 3. Setup local Lando and connect Platform.sh with GitHub

 #### Lando